neb330/DeepLearningA2/README.md

 This sample code is from https://github.com/pytorch/examples/tree/master/word_language_model.

+## How to run on Gutenberg data:

+* Run `python main.py --data ./data/gutenberg --vocabsize 10000`.

 ## Word-level language modeling RNN

 This example trains a multi-layer RNN (Elman, GRU, or LSTM) on a language modeling task.